Health Insurance Premium Payment Program (HIPP)

-Georgia Medicaid members that work may be eligible for premium assistance through a Medicaid program called the Health Insurance Premium Payment Program (HIPP).
+Georgia Medicaid members who are employed may be eligible for health insurance premium assistance through a Medicaid program called the Health Insurance Premium Payment Program (HIPP).

-The Medicaid agency may save money by paying the health insurance premium of the Medicaid family if there is a person(s) in that family that has a lot of medical bills.
+The Medicaid agency may save money by paying the health insurance premium of the Medicaid family if there is a person(s) in that family with a lot of medical bills.
 HIPP does not pay coinsurance or deductibles.

-If approved for the HIPP program, the Medicaid member must sign-up or remain in the employer's health insurance plan.
+If approved for the HIPP program, the Medicaid member must enroll or, if already enrolled, remain in the employer's health insurance plan.

 To determine whether you qualify for HIPP, contact your Medicaid worker at your local County Division of Family and Children Services (DFCS) and ask about the HIPP program.